 According to the servant Katharina Zach, living at IV, Kettenbrückengasse No. 6, who showed up instead of the sick Marie Spitalmüllner, the estate of the deceased consists of only a few heavily time-worn pieces of furniture and bed clothes, of which all items have almost no value at all, and of the due charitable earnings.
 The amount recorded in two account books of the funeral insurance society was used to cover the burial costs.

 The abovementioned items are in the safekeeping of Miss Marie Spitalmüllner who lives at the address of the deceased.
 Vienna, March 7th, 1888.

 On 28 February 1888 Josefa Disenni was buried in Vienna's Central Cemetery.

 The bill for Josefa Disenni's funeral written by the "Konduktansager" and sexton of the Wieden parish Laurenz Fuchs (A-Wsa, BG Wieden, A4 - A, 380/1888)

 Disenni's relatively expensive funeral, which included a requiem, the "rich" pall, six candles, a two-horse carriage, and six pallbearers in uniform, cost 58 gulden 10 neukreuzer.
 The deposit with the local "Leichenverein" (burial insurance) covered 40 gulden 60 neukreuzer of the expenses, the rest was paid for by Marie Spitalmüllner.

 Josefa Disenni's existence as Haydn's last surviving godchild can surely be counted among the less important trivia of Haydn research.
-But just like mountains need to be climbed "because they're there" these side issues need to be pursued as soon as the scientific opportunity arises.
+But just like mountains (according to George Mallory) need to be climbed "because they're there" these side issues need to be pursued as soon as the scientific opportunity arises.

 © Dr. Michael Lorenz 2018.